-You may choose one of the following Plan options:
+You may choose one of the following Plan Options:

-- Value Plus Option.
-The Value Plus Option is self-funded by the Company.
-UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas administer these options; however, reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - The Value Option.
-The Value Option is self-funded by the Company.
-UnitedHealthcare (UHC), Aetna and Blue Cross and Blue Shield of Texas administer this option; however, reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - One of the two Standard Medical Options.
-The Standard Medical Options are self-funded by the Company.
-UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas administer these options; however, reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - Health Maintenance Organization (HMO) Option.
-HMOs are insured options whose covered services are paid by the HMO.
+- The STANDARD Medical Option.
+The STANDARD Medical Option is self-funded by the Company.
+Aetna, Blue Cross and Blue Shield of Texas and UnitedHealthcare (UHC) administer this Option.
+Reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - The VALUE Medical Option.
+The VALUE Medical Option is self-funded by the Company.
+Aetna, Blue Cross and Blue Shield of Texas and UnitedHealthcare (UHC) administer this Option.
+Reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - The CORE Medical Option.
+The CORE Medical Option is self-funded by the Company.
+Aetna, Blue Cross and Blue Shield of Texas and UnitedHealthcare (UHC) administer this Option.
+Reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company. - The OUT-OF-AREA (OOA) Medical Option.
+The OOA Option is self-funded by the Company.
+UnitedHealthcare (UHC) administers this Option.
+Reimbursements for covered health care expenses are paid from the general assets of the Company, not by an insurance company.
+If you do not live within any network service area, the Company will offer enrollment in the OOA Option. - Health Maintenance Organization (HMO) Medical Option.
+HMOs are insured Options whose covered services are paid by the HMO.
 The Company pays a flat monthly premium and the HMO pays for all covered services.
 HMOs are offered in many locations, but their coverage and features vary by location.
-If you live in a location where an HMO is offered, it will be indicated as an option in the Benefits Service Center when you enroll online.
+If you live in a location where an HMO is offered, it will be indicated as an Option in the Benefits Service Center when you enroll online.
+You must go to each HMOs website to read and understand the details of their benefit coverage.
+See Contact Section in this document for the list of available HMOs for 2014.

 Some Medical Benefit Options are not offered in all locations.
-During annual enrollment or as a new employee when you are first eligible and enroll for benefits, or if you experience a Life Event, the Benefits Service Center will reflect the options that are available to you.
+During Annual Benefits Enrollment or as a new employee when you are first eligible and enroll for benefits, or if you experience a Life Event, the Benefits Service Center will reflect the Options that are available to you.